leaf-bci/leaf-bci.github.io/doc/datasets/instruction-tuning-datasets.md

 - **Split:** first 80 subjects train/validation, last 29 test.
 - **Signal processing:** interpolate channels marked bad by the EDF reader, resample to 200 Hz, notch at 60 Hz, band-pass 0.3-40 Hz, strip trailing periods from channel names, and epoch annotations from 0 to 4 seconds.
 The code removes the trailing inclusive sample to produce 800 samples, converts signals to microvolts, and applies the shared pipeline.
 - **Label filtering:** keep annotation IDs 2 and 3 and convert them to labels 0 and 1.
-- **Implementation note:** although a `tasks = ['04', '08', '12']` variable says “motor imagery only,” it is not used.
-The current loop processes every run from 3 to 14, including motor execution and bilateral-hands/feet protocols whose T1/T2 semantics differ.
-Reproducible use should follow the current loop or fix it deliberately and record the change.
 - **Output:** `MI_PhysioNet.h5`.

-### Shared split behavior

-For all eight registered datasets above, `load_dataset` concatenates the declared training subjects and assigns sample indices `0, 5, 10, ...` to validation.
-All other samples become training data.
-Subject order is obtained from the top-level HDF5 key order.

 ## Emotion